Children and Youth

 Listen to volunteer Religious Education teacher Nancy Schulz as she describes the funny and enriching moments of her first year teaching in our UCM Religious Education program.
-Then, please take a moment to let us know your interests and skill set so we can find the right match for you helping out with RE.
+Then, please take a moment to email our Acting Dir. of Religious Education, Liza Earle-Centers, and let her know of your interests and skill set so we can find the right match for you helping out with RE.
 It takes a village to offer rich programming for kids, youth and adult religious education!
 (Nancy shared this story as part of the local Extempo storytelling competition in April 2017.
 She tied for second place!)
 Enjoy!

 Most Unitarian Universalist congregations have child dedication ceremonies for infants and children.
 This special ritual is a blessing for the new life within our community, an expression of the hopes of the parents, and a promise by the congregation to support and nurture the child in its spiritual life.
-Our next Child Dedication will be Sunday, May 21.
+Our next Child Dedication will be this fall.
 Please contact Rev. Joan at ucm.revjoan @gmail.com or Liza Earle-Centers, Acting DRE ucm.dre @gmail.com if you’d like more information and/or you’d like your child to be a part of such a dedication ceremony.
-Please let us know by May 12.
-Keep your eye out for announcements about another dedication ceremony in the fall, if this date does not work for your family.
+Keep your eye out for announcements in the e-newsletter as well.

 Other RE resources:

 - Calendar of UCM Religious Education 2017-2018 (coming soon)

 - Help us keep our kids happy during coffee hour.
 Sign-up here to help with the snack table.

 - Most Sundays are “RE Sundays” meaning after a little time in the sanctuary, the congregation sings the RE students and teachers out (pre-K – 5th graders to the Children’s Chapel (aka “The Green Rug” while 6th-8th graders exit the back of the sanctuary to the Bell Tower room).